 As a collaboration within the IDENT network, we are developing tree-herbivore-enemy networks for a set of tree diversity experiments in Europe and North America.
 We will use the temporal networks approach to help explain variation in tree diversity effects on herbivory and understand how exotic trees are integrated into native tree-herbivore networks.

+PhD student Sylvie Berthelot is working on this project and will integrate comparisons between among IDENT sites.
 Supervised thesis students study different aspects of herbivorous insects and their antagonists across tree species.
 Main collaborators are Michael Scherer-Lorenzen, Charles Nock, Laura Rose and Dominique Gravel.

 Plant diversity and host-parasitoid food webs based on trap-nesting Hymenoptera